cissagatto/Chains-Hybrid-Partition/README.md

 Then the experiment was executed in a cluster at UFSCar.

-Important: we used the CLUS and ECC from MULAN in this experiment.
-This implies generating all physical ARFF training, validating, and testing files for each of the generated partitions.
-Our code generates the partitions first in memory and then saves them to the HD.
-However, to avoid memory problems, immediately after saving to HD, the files are validated (or tested) and then deleted.
-Even so, make sure you have enough space on your HD and RAM for this procedure.
+Important: CLUS and ECC from MULAN need Java to works.
+For them is necessary to generate all physical ARFF training, validating, and testing files for each of the best hybrid partition.
+Our code generates the partitions in memory and, to avoid memory problems, immediately after files are validated (or tested) and then deleted.
+Even so, make sure you have enough RAM for this procedure.

 ## Results
-The results stored in the _OUTPUT_ directory.
+The results are stored in the _OUTPUT_ directory.

 ## RUN
-To run the code, open the terminal, enter the *~/Chains-Hybrid-Partition/R* directory, and type
+To run the code, open the terminal, enter the *~/Chains-Hybrid-Partition/R* directory, and type:

 ```
 Rscript start.R [absolute_path_to_config_file]